 "The more we normalize different shapes and sizes, the sooner the obstacles will start to fall."

 The good news is many major outdoor brands are starting to come around to a more inclusive approach.
-Some of Vélez’s personal favorites for plus-size outdoor gear are Alder Apparell, Outdoor Research, Plus Snow and Alpine Curves while UK outdoor clothing brand Craghoppers also caters to women from UK size 8-20.
+Some of Vélez’s personal favorites for plus-size outdoor gear are Alder Apparell (opens in new tab), Outdoor Research (opens in new tab), Plus Snow (opens in new tab) and Alpine Curves (opens in new tab) while UK outdoor clothing brand Craghoppers (opens in new tab) also caters to women from UK size 8-20.

 “It’s not necessarily that we ‘tailor’ to plus-size hikers but we are an inclusive not exclusive brand.
 We want everyone – whatever their size, shape, background – to be able to enjoy the outdoors.
 No one should be excluded from that,” says Craghoppers Product Development Manager Maddy Fenby Taylor.